-PAINTINGS, SCULPTURE, AND DRAWINGS
+PAINTINGS, SCULPTURES, AND DRAWINGS

 The Andy Warhol Catalogue Raisonné: Paintings, Sculptures, and Drawings is a multi-volume, scholarly project that will document all of Warhol’s work in these media.

-Volume 1 (Paintings and Sculpture 1961-1963) and Volumes 2A and 2B (Paintings and Sculpture 1964-1969), sponsored by The Andy Warhol Foundation for the Visual Arts and Thomas Ammann Fine Art, have been published by Phaidon Press.
+Volume 1 (Paintings and Sculpture 1961-1963) and Volumes 2A and 2B (Paintings and Sculptures 1964-1969), sponsored by The Andy Warhol Foundation for the Visual Arts and Thomas Ammann Fine Art, have been published by Phaidon Press.
 Edited by George Frei, Sally King-Nero, and Neil Printz, each volume comprehensively documents Warhol’s work during a particular period, discussing his source materials and working materials.
 Catalogue entries for each work include detailed histories of ownership, exhibitions, and literature.

-Owners of works by Andy Warhol are encouraged to contact the Andy Warhol Catalogue Raisonné by filling in the owner information sheet below and submitting via this website.
+Owners of works by Andy Warhol are encouraged to contact the Andy Warhol Catalogue Raisonné by filling in the owner information sheet below and submitting it via this website.

 ANDY WARHOL CATALOGUE RAISONNÉ OWNER INFORMATION SHEET